tommertron/LCARS-log-descrambler/README.md

 - The layout and styling rely on the assets provided with `classic-standard.html`; please keep those files unchanged to preserve the LCARS look.
 - The decrypt logic lives in `lcars-terminal.html` and works entirely client-side.

+## LCARS Template License

+This project customises the LCARS Inspired Website Template provided by [TheLCARS.com](https://www.thelcars.com/license/).
+By cloning or using this repository you agree to the following non-commercial EULA terms from the template author:

+- The template and any derivative works remain subject to the original license; credit with a link to TheLCARS.com is required and provided in `lcars-terminal.html`.
+- Use is permitted for personal, non-commercial projects only.
+Redistribution, resale, or use to produce paid (or compensated) work for third parties is prohibited without written permission from the licensor.
+- Do not combine these assets with other templates without attribution, and do not hotlink to resources on TheLCARS.com.
+- The template (or derivatives) must not be used for illegal purposes.

+Please review the complete terms at [https://www.thelcars.com/license/](https://www.thelcars.com/license/).

 ## License

 Licensed under the MIT License.
 See [`LICENSE`](LICENSE).